Update from 08.11.2021

 provided they are travelling directly from their own country.
 Visas to Russia for citizens of these countries are being issued as usual, including tourist visas.

 Foreigners entering or transiting through Russia must present a certificate of negative test results for COVID obtained no more than three days prior to arrival in Russia.
 The certificate must be in English or Russian or with an official translation into Russian.
-PCR COVID tests at Russian airport are only available for Russians returning home; foreigners may not take the test upon arrival.
+PCR COVID tests at Russian airport are only available for Russians returning home; foreigners may not take the test upon arrival (except Indian travellers).
 A mask regime is still in place in public places and on public transport.

 Direct flights to Russia